antonkomarev/php-db-migration-validator/README.md

 and the next execution of `php artisan migrate` will call the `up` method again.
 To prevent this behavior, all migrations should have `down` method that will throw an Exception, nothing more.

-This tool checks whether all migration files meet this requirement.
+PHP DB Migration Validator checks whether all migration files meet this requirement.
 You can add it to the server's git hooks to prevent migration rollback, or add validation to CI.

 ## Installation